logo

 French macarons from L.A.
 Burdick are meringue sandwich cookies.

 The name of the cookie comes from the Italian word for paste, maccarone (the same base as the word for pasta and dumplings, and the English “macaroni”).
 Maccarone came to France in 1533 with the pastry chefs of Catherine de Medici, wife of King Henri II.
-Two Benedictine nuns, Sister Marguerite and Sister Marie-Elisabeth, seeking asylum in the town of Nancy during the French Revolution (1789-1799), paid for their housing by baking and selling the macaroon cookies, and thus became known as the “Macaroon Sisters” (les Soeurs Macaron).
+Two Benedictine nuns, Sister Marguerite and Sister Marie-Elisabeth, seeking asylum in the town of Nancy during the French Revolution (1789-1799), paid for their housing by baking and selling macarons, and thus became known as the “Macaroon Sisters” (les Soeurs Macaron).
 See the history of the macaroon.

 MADELEINE

 A sponge cake-like cookie baked in a special pan that produces elongated shell shapes.
 While madeleines are technically cake, the small size enables them to be served with cookies.
 This French delight is named for Mary Magdalen (the French name for Magdalen is Madeleine).
 Legend has it that the recipe originated with nuns from a convent once dedicated to her; nuns traditionally raised money by baking and selling sweets.
 Many people liken the madeleine to pound cake, although it is actually a dense sponge cake (génoise).
-Madeleines are easy to bake, requiring only a special madeleine pan with shell shaped depressions.
+Madeleines are easy to bake, requiring only a special madeleine pan with shell-shaped depressions.
 Here’s a madeleine recipe made with a touch of orange liqueur.

 Madeleines